C-firefly/Telegram-Backup-System/README.md

 file path

-calculate a file hash such as:
+the system could calculate a file hash such as:

 SHA-256

-Then:
+For example:

 File A → SHA256 = XXXXX
 File B → SHA256 = XXXXX

-means they are identical.
+If both hashes are identical, the files are likely identical.

-This would provide much better duplicate detection.
+This would provide much better duplicate detection than path-based checking.

 ---

 📝 2.
 Better Error Handling

-Instead of generic:
+Instead of using only:

 except Exception:

-use specific exceptions where possible.
+the system could use specific exceptions where appropriate.

 For example: